 I got as close as I could without seeming like a weird whacko stalker to take the picture.
-Admittedly, however, I figured a guy in a cape probably gets a lot of people stopping him on the street.
-In fact, as I was getting ready to take this picture, a car did a slow pass by him and, while I couldn’t tell if the driver said anything, there was definitely some rubbernecking action going on.
+A guy in a cape probably gets a lot of people stopping him on the street, though.
+In fact, as I was getting ready to take this picture, a car did a slow pass by him.
+While I couldn’t tell if the driver said anything, there was definitely some rubbernecking action going on.

 The second thought that occurred to me was, Hey, this could make for an interesting writing prompt.
 For me, a lot of my writing starts off as a game of “what-if.”
 I see or imagine something that’s odd or out of place, and that gets me thinking.
 If the wheels turn long enough, that gets me writing.